 This band is not requested for operation of DECT under a general authorisation regime.

-SHARING POSSIBILITIES
+Possibilities for co-channel and adjacent channel coexistence within the unpaired 2 GHz bands

 The sharing possibilities between the 3 usages as shown in figure 5 are under investigations.
 It is important to determine the DA2GC Forward Link and Return Link in the spectrum for the compatibility considerations with DECT / SRD and PMSE / ad hoc PPDR.
 The DECT / SRD usage is in principle uncoordinated usage under general authorisation.
 The nature of many envisaged applications such as home/industry automation, smart metering, sensor networks could be used to limit the usage scenario to fixed installed devices only and making sharing with other applications easier.
 It should also be noted that many DECT / SRD usage scenarios are based on dominant indoor usage.
 PMSE usage can be coordinated.
 For ad-hoc, temporary PPDR usage, the temporary occurrence of interference at a location of a mission may be acceptable up to a defined level and geographical dimension.
 These possibilities may all be investigated in the on-going studies.